-Shortcuts: GCS - Glasgow Coma Scale, SAP - systolic arterial pressure, MAP - mean arterial pressure, SpO2- pulse oximetry for optimized cerebral perfusion pressure in three patients change i.e. decreas or increas and they were connected with algorithm for possible causes.
+Shortcuts: GCS - Glasgow Coma Scale, SAP - systolic arterial pressure, MAP - mean arterial pressure, SpO2- Pulse oxymetry low the threshold for optimized cerebral perfusion pressure.

+In Table 6 values for regional cerebral oxygenation (rSO2) are noted in first 24 hour.
+The basal values were determined in first hour and values were followed in next hours.
+We noted the biggest change i.e. decreasing or increasing and they were connected with algorithm for possible causes.
 The procedures for increasing the oxygenation were performed as soon as possible.
-After the intervention values returned to near the basal ones i.e. cerebral oxygenation increased.
+After the intervention values returned to values near the basal ones i.e. cerebral oxygenation increased.